-\textbf{Security at system level.} AI agents are increasingly integrated into broader software ecosystems such as web platforms, email systems, and file management services.
-At this system level, security threats emerge that cannot be fully understood or mitigated by focusing only on the model.
-For example, indirect prompt injection attacks~\cite{CCSW2023Greshake,arxiv2024Wu} can insert malicious prompts into external sources retrieved during inference, such as emails or web pages~\cite{arxiv2024Wu5,arxiv2024Wu}.
-These attacks may cause the AI agent to unknowingly execute harmful instructions, potentially leading to information leakage or unauthorized actions.
-Such risks can occur even when each system component demonstrates good safety properties.
-Without system-level threat detection and operational constraints, serious breaches may still happen.
-Therefore, we emphasize that \textit{security threats should be addressed at the system level}, where interactions among agents, applications, and shared memory introduce new risks and vulnerabilities.
+\textbf{Security at the system level.} As AI agents are embedded into larger software ecosystems, including web services, email platforms, and file systems, security risks increasingly arise from interactions beyond the model itself.
+For example, indirect prompt injection attacks~\cite{CCSW2023Greshake,arxiv2024Wu4} can introduce malicious instructions through external content retrieved at inference time, such as web pages or emails~\cite{arxiv2024Wu5,arxiv2024Wu4}.
+These attacks may cause agents to perform harmful actions or leak information, even when individual components exhibit strong safety properties.
+Without system-level threat modeling, monitoring, and operational constraints, such failures remain difficult to prevent.
+We therefore emphasize that \textit{security threats must be addressed at the system level}, where interactions among agents, applications, and shared memory introduce distinct risks and vulnerabilities.